 Another variant of the Mark 50 suit appeared in 76107 Thanos Ultimate Battle.
 It was the same figure, but it had a huge neck attachment to represent the four wings that come out of the armor during the fight on Titan.
 The wings were mounted on clips and could hinge slightly.
 They also had stickered 1×4 curved slopes and translucent light blue Power Bursts for additional detail.
 I get what LEGO was going for here, but I think the neck attachment is far, far too big and it looks very bulky and ugly to me.
 I wish LEGO would have instead gone with a new one-piece mold that would be more proportional.

-Iron Man Mark 51 Invincible Iron Man Suit
+Iron Man Invincible Iron Man Suit

 This armor is the Mark 51, but is better known as the Invincible Iron Man suit.
-It has not yet appeared in the movies, but is instead from the comic books.
+It does not appear in the Marvel Cinematic Universe movies, but is instead from the comic books.
 This suit was worn by Tony Stark and later Riri Williams.
 This minifigure was released in 2017, sporting a bright red and golden design that resembles comic books more than the grittier MCU.
 The most significant change was the new helmet — a brand new mold that did not have an opening face plate.
 Rather, the face plate was printed onto a flat surface.
 This piece caused quite a stir amongst LEGO fans when it was first revealed but fortunately the original helmet mold was still used for MCU Iron Man minifigures.
 This new helmet mold would later be used for other minifigures like Super Adaptoid, Vulture, Wasp, and Rinzler (from Tron).

 The minifigure has decent printing on the body.
 It has toe printing and a printed hexagonal arc reactor.
 It also has translucent bricks for repulsors but introduced a new translucent light blue Power Blast, which was a new piece for 2017 that could actually be fired off.